kmussar/DNA_Analysis_CodeAcademy/README.md

 # DNA_Analysis_CodeAcademy

-"""This is a learning exercise covering many aspects of python from the CodeAcademy course.
+This is a learning exercise covering many aspects of python from the CodeAcademy course.

 The scenario:
 A spy deleted important files from a computer.
 There were a few witnesses at the scene of the crime, but no one is sure who exactly the spy was.
 Three possible suspects were apprehended based on surveillance video.
 Each suspect had a sample of DNA taken from them.
 The computer's keyboard was also swabbed for DNA evidence and, luckily, one small DNA sample was successfully retrieved from the computer's keyboard.